MenzoFr/asl/README.md

   <li>Resets the timer when selecting "New Game" in the menu.
   <li>Removes loads of the timer.
   <li>Splits automatically (with the layout and the split in the zip file).
-  <li>The ZIP file contains: the Layout that should be used in addition to the autosplitter, the Splits and the .asl file (script of the autosplitter)
+  <li>The ZIP file contains: The Layout that should be used in addition to the autosplitter, the Splits and the .asl file (script of the autosplitter)

 </ul>